SAP-archive/sap-iot-ttn-integration/README.md

 This approach to integration requires you to create a device shadow or twin for every device you create in ttn.
 At this point of time this is required to allow for the flexible mapping between device properties and thing properties.

-With a simple improvement the solution can be used to map multiple different applications in ttn with multiple different use cases in Leonardo IoT.
+With a simple improvement the solution can be used to map multiple different applications in ttn with multiple different use cases in SAP IoT.
 Please refer to the comments in the code to check where it can be improved in this regard.

 ## Support and Contributing